andrewmoise/grits/README.md

 sudo bin/gritsd
 ```

-(Note, it'll drop privileges to whatever user you configured for it, as soon as it's opened the ports it needs.
-If you want to try it as non-root, just configure it on a port above 1024 and set up a manual certbot invocation for its certificates.)
+(It'll drop privileges to whatever user you configured for it, as soon as it's opened the ports it needs.
+If you want to try it as non-root, just configure it on a port above 1024 and run certbot by hand to get certificates if any.)

 ### Test